awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-rotate-certificates.md

 **Important**
 If you configured CloudFront to serve HTTPS requests by using dedicated IP addresses, you might incur an additional, pro\-rated charge for using one or more additional certificates while you're rotating certificates\.
 We recommend that you update your distributions promptly to minimize the additional charge\.

 To rotate certificates, perform the following procedure\.
-Viewers can continue to access your content while you rotate certificates as well as after the process is complete\.
+Viewers can continue to access your content while you rotate certificates as well as after the process is complete\.<a name="rotate-ssl-tls-certificates-proc"></a>

 **To rotate SSL/TLS certificates**